dpatru/OverpowerdUbuntuSetup/README.md

 3. Map CapsLook to Ctrl

-    a. super, then tweaks to start gnome tweak tool.
+  * super, then tweaks to start gnome tweak tool.

-    b.
-Keyboard & Mouse -> Additional Layout Options -> Caps Lock behavior -> Caps Lock is also a Ctrl
+  * Keyboard & Mouse -> Additional Layout Options -> Caps Lock behavior -> Caps Lock is also a Ctrl

 4. Enable Firewall
 ```bash